harshrai96/TreeHMM/README.md

 ### Usage

-* def backward(hmm, observation, backward_tree_sequence, kn_states = None):
+* def backward(hmm, observation, backward_tree_sequence, observed_states_training_nodes = None):

 ### Arguments

 * hmm: It is a dictionary given as output by initHMM.py file
 * observation: observation is a list of list consisting "k" lists for "k" features, each vector being a character series of discrete emission values at different nodes serially sorted by node number
 * backward_tree_sequence: It is a list denoting the order of nodes in which the tree should be traversed in backward direction(from leaves to roots).It's the output of bwd_seq_gen function.
-* kn_states: (Optional) It is a (L * 2) dataframe where L is the number of training nodes where state values are known.
+* observed_states_training_nodes: (Optional) It is a (L * 2) dataframe where L is the number of training nodes where state values are known.
 First column should be the node number and the second column being the corresponding known state values of the nodes.

 ### Returns